timClicks/delightful-libraries/delightful-libraries.md

-ci/cd.
+## Continuous integration

 semantic versioning breakages - `cargo semver-checks`.

 use automation where possible, e.g. `cargo release` or `release-plz`, and checklists where that's impossible.

 Make your code auditable.
 The hash of git tag of your release should match the hash of what's uploaded to crates.io.
+This implies avoiding `cargo release --allow-dirty`.
+To provide additional assurance, you should also ensure that your release artifacts are built using a public toolchain, e.g. on GitHub Actions or similar.
+Once support for [Github's Attestations](https://github.blog/2024-05-02-introducing-artifact-attestations-now-in-public-beta/) becomes generally available, you should move to this also.

-if your code accepts input from the outside world, you should include fuzz testing.
+If your code accepts input from the outside world, you should include fuzz testing.

 ## reducing the number of dependencies